sethdmoore/digo/README.md

 Field       | type   | description
 ------------|--------|------------
-triggers    | array  | Commands that will trigger the plugin from the chat channels description | string | Plugin description shown for Digo's /plugins list name        | string | Required plugin name type        | string | simple (default) or json.
+triggers    | array  | Commands that will trigger the plugin from the chat channels description | string | Plugin description shown for Digo's /bot plugins name        | string | Required plugin name type        | string | simple (default) or json.
 See description below for details